toolsforteachers/slate/source/includes/_assessment.md

 objective | String | Objective#key
 learner | String | Learner#key or an email address
 score | Float | Less than or equal to 1.
-Use 0 for non-participation. rubric | String | Rubric#key (optional).
-Defaults to the authenticated user's preferred rubric. notes | String | Free text (optional)
+Use 0 for non-participation. rating_scale | String | RatingScale#key (optional).
+Defaults to the authenticated user's preferred rating scale. notes | String | Free text (optional)

 ## Update an Assessment